 Content marketing in the B2B sector has become a vast field with many different types of content being produced.
 Everything from blog posts to eBooks to case studies can be used by a B2B company to reach out to prospects, attract them to their offer, and convert them into sales.

-One of the biggest benefits of B2B content marketing is the fact that it helps build trust in way like other technique can.
+One of the biggest benefits of B2B content marketing is that it helps build trust in a unique way.
 When you regularly publish high quality content that is relevant to the interests of your target audience, you achieve two important things that help your audience trust your brand.

 - It positions your company as an industry expert or an authority that people can count on.